How to Avoid a Jail Sentence

 “What kind of lawyer should I hire for a felony or misdemeanor?”

 The first step in finding the best possible lawyer to represent you begins with deciding what type of lawyer you need.
-You need to consider whether you need a general practice attorney, a bargain lawyer, or a criminal defense specialist.
-For instance, imagine for a moment that a person is suffering from a severe heart condition.
-If that person wants the best medical care, should he seek a general, family-style doctor or a cardiologist?
+You need to consider whether you need a general practice attorney, a low-cost lawyer, or a criminal defense specialist.
+For instance, imagine a person suffering from a severe heart condition.
+If that person wants the best medical care, should they seek a general, family-style doctor or a cardiologist?
 For anything important in your life, you would like a specialist.
 Seeking representation on a criminal charge can be viewed similarly.
 Once you figure out the type of lawyer best suited to your situation, you can meet with one or more lawyers and choose the person that is the best fit for you and your circumstances.
-You would want someone specializing in defending people on felony and misdemeanor cases and who has a track record of winning in court.
+You would want someone specializing in defending people on felony and misdemeanor cases and with a track record of winning in court.
 A criminal defense specialist is an attorney whose legal practice is dedicated entirely to criminal defense and nothing else.

 “Can a court-appointed lawyer accomplish as much as retained counsel?